purduesigbots/VOSS/README.md

 ```
 ## Additional Resources

-By following the [In Depth Documentation](**Coming Soon!**), your team should be able to create a competitive program for your competition robot.
+By following the In Depth Documentation(**Coming Soon!**), your team should be able to create a competitive program for your competition robot.
 For people who are interested in more advanced programming such as programming skills runs, there is a lot of potential customization with this library.
 The following resources may interest people who want to take their programming skills further:

 - [Take a C++ programming course.](https://www.codecademy.com/learn/learn-c-plus-plus)